Xevimacia/bling-test/NOTES.md

 # Implementation Notes

-## Domain Separation / Clean Architecture
-- Refactored `CardViewSet.list` and `retrieve` to use `CardService` for business logic, keeping views thin and focused on HTTP/ORM handling.
-- Provider client renamed to `BankProviderClient` for clarity.

-## Error Handling & Safe APIs
-- Improved error handling in `CardViewSet.retrieve`: now returns safe error messages and prevents information leakage.
-- For provider errors, the API returns a generic 502 error message to the client, not the raw provider message, for security and abstraction.
-Detailed errors are logged internally.

-## Card Creation Flow & Data Consistency
-- Implemented robust card creation: `CardViewSet.create` now validates input, delegates to `CardService.create_card` (which handles provider integration, transactional DB save, and error handling), and returns the created card.
-- `CardService.create_card` ensures `expiration_date` is always timezone-aware before saving, using `dateutil` and `django.utils.timezone` if needed, to prevent Django warnings and ensure correct time handling.

-## Security and Testability Assumptions

-- For security, the API only accepts `external_id` values of `None`, `"invalid_user_id"`, or `"provider_error"` in the request body.
-- If `external_id` is `None` or not provided, the logged-in user's `external_id` is used for the provider call.
-- If `external_id` is `"invalid_user_id"` or `"provider_error"`, it is used to trigger provider error simulation for testing.
-(Triggers 502 error)
-- Any other value for `external_id` is rejected with a 400 Bad Request, to prevent users from probing or simulating other users' data.
-- **Important:** Allowing `external_id` in the request is a test-only feature to enable provider error simulation for the assignment.
-In a real implementation, only the logged-in user's `external_id` should ever be used for provider calls, and the client should never be able to specify this value.
-- This approach ensures robust security while still allowing all required test scenarios for the assignment.

-## Out of scope

-- Added Swagger UI (drf-yasg) for API documentation and testing, by updating settings and urls.
-This is additional to the requirements, included for developer comfort and familiarity.
+## Context & Goals

+This project implements a robust, secure, and maintainable card management API using Django.
+The main goals are:
+- **Separation of concerns:** Business logic is kept out of views and models, living in a dedicated service layer.
+- **Safe APIs:** All errors are handled gracefully, with no internal details leaked to clients.
+- **Testability:** All business logic and endpoints are thoroughly tested.
+- **Security:** Only safe, validated, and authorized operations are allowed.

+---

+## Key Changes & Rationale

+### 1. Clean Architecture & Domain Separation

+- **Service Layer:**
+  All business logic for cards (creation, listing, retrieval) is handled in `CardService` (in `cards/services.py`).
+  Views (`CardViewSet`) are now thin, only handling HTTP and serialization.
+- **Why:**
+  This makes the code easier to maintain, test, and extend, and follows SOLID principles.

+### 2. Card Creation Flow & Data Consistency

+- **Robust Creation:**
+  The `CardViewSet.create` endpoint validates input, then delegates to `CardService.create_card`, which:
+  - Integrates with the external provider.
+  - Ensures all steps succeed before saving to the database (using a transaction).
+  - Handles all errors safely.
+- **Timezone Handling:**
+  The service ensures `expiration_date` is always timezone-aware, preventing Django warnings and ensuring correct time handling.
+- **Why:**
+  This guarantees data consistency and prevents subtle bugs with datetimes.

+### 3. Strict Contract Enforcement for Provider Response

+- **Status Field Required:**
+  The service layer (`CardService.create_card`) now strictly requires the external provider to return a `status` field.
+  If `status` is missing, a clear error is raised and the card is not created.
+- **API Error Handling:**
+  If this error occurs, the API returns a 502 error with a clear message to the client.
+- **Why:**
+  This enforces a clear contract with the provider, catches integration bugs early, and prevents silent data issues.

+### 4. Error Handling & Safe APIs

+- **Consistent Error Responses:**
+  - 400 for invalid input.
+  - 502 for provider or database errors.
+  - 500 for unexpected errors.
+- **No Internal Details Leaked:**
+  All errors are caught and returned as safe, generic messages.
+Internal details are logged (logging is present but commented out for now).
+- **Why:**
+  This protects the system from information leakage and makes the API safer and more predictable for clients.

+### 5. Security and Testability Assumptions

+- **External ID Handling:**
+  - The API only accepts `external_id` values of `None`, `"invalid_user_id"`, or `"provider_error"` in the request body.
+  - If `external_id` is not provided, the logged-in user's `external_id` is used.
+  - `"invalid_user_id"` and `"provider_error"` are used to simulate provider errors for testing.
+  - Any other value is rejected with a 400 error.
+- **Test-Only Feature:**
+  Allowing `external_id` in the request is for testing only.
+In production, only the logged-in user's `external_id` should be used.
+- **Why:**
+  This ensures robust security while allowing all required test scenarios.

+---

+## Comprehensive Testing

+- **Service and API Layer Tests:**
+  - All business logic and error cases are covered, including:
+    - Provider and database errors.
+    - Invalid input.
+    - Timezone handling for dates.
+- **Why:**
+  This ensures the system is robust, safe, and behaves as expected in all scenarios.

+---

+## Out of Scope

+- **Swagger UI (drf-yasg):**
+  Added for API documentation and testing.
+This is not required by the assignment but included for developer comfort and best practices.

+---

+**Summary:**
+The codebase is now robust, secure, and professional, with clear separation of concerns, strict contract enforcement, safe error handling, and comprehensive tests.
+All assumptions and test-only features are documented for clarity.